Everything You Need To Know To Get Started With Peer-to-Peer Fundraising

 The Difference Between Peer-to-Peer Fundraising and Crowdfunding

 I know what you may be thinking: crowdfunding and peer-to-peer fundraising sound surprisingly similar, so what is the difference?
 We have got your back.
-While similar in nature, these fundraising techniques have different uses.
+While similar in nature, these fundraising campaigns have different uses.

 With crowdfunding, your nonprofit is the focal point.
 You create a landing page with a call to action for a time-based initiative, general donations, or to help you fund a certain project.
 Your network of friends, community supporters and beyond can visit this page and make a donation toward your cause.
 One of the most popular crowdfunding sites is called GoFundMe, and on it many people have raised money to help them cover medical expenses, the cost of their education, and more.
 Some of the best crowdfunding sites for nonprofits have helped organizations raise money they were struggling to gain elsewhere.